Working Paper, May 2021

 STATE ELECTION EMERGENCIES MODIFICATIONS DURING THE 2020 GENERAL ELECTION

-Generally speaking, partisan considerations predominated over state responses to the pandemic election emergency, reflecting the highly polarized political atmosphere of the 2020 election over attitudes regarding COVID-19 and mailin balloting.
-We found that partisanship had a strong effect on the degree to which a state took action to increase access to voting.
+We found that partisan considerations generally predominated over state responses to the pandemic election emergency, reflecting the highly polarized political atmosphere of the 2020 election over attitudes regarding COVID-19 and mail-in balloting.
 Democratic states tended to take stronger emergency actions to increase accessibility, while Republican states were less likely to enact emergency modifications.
 This difference was especially true for state actions related to mail-in balloting.
 We also concluded the existence of preexisting state laws concerning elections emergencies had little effect on their responses during the 2020 general election.
 Lastly, we found that partisanship was more highly correlated with voter perceptions of the election’s legitimacy than was the scale of election modifications states made.

 The full working paper can be found here.